 Strong Number in Python

-A strong number in Python is a concept that arises from number theory.
-A strong number, also known as a Krishnamurthy number or Factorion is defined as a number that is equal to the sum of the factorials of its digits.
+A strong number in Python is a concept from number theory.
+A strong number, also known as a Krishnamurthy number or Factorion, is defined as a number that is equal to the sum of the factorials of its digits.

-In this article, we will discuss the basics of strong numbers in Python, explain how factorials are calculated, and show how to identify a strong number.
-We will also provide Python code for strong number detection.
+This article covers the basics of strong numbers in Python, explains how factorials are calculated, and demonstrates how to identify a strong number.
+Multiple Python implementation methods are provided with detailed code examples.

 What is a Strong Number?

-In simpler terms, a strong number is a number whose value equals the sum of the factorials of its digits.
-When you break down the number and calculate the factorial of each digit, and if their sum equals the original number then that number is called strong.
+A strong number is a number whose value equals the sum of the factorials of its digits.
+When you break down the number and calculate the factorial of each digit, if their sum equals the original number, then that number is called strong.

-The factorial of a non-negative number n is written as n!x resulting from multiplying all positive whole numbers from 1 up to nnn.
-The formula is: n!=n×(n−1)×(n−2)×⋯×2×1.
+The factorial of a non-negative number n is written as n!, resulting from multiplying all positive whole numbers from 1 up to n.

 Strong Number Examples